Debt Sustainability and Debt Management

 The WBG helps low-income countries achieve their development goals without creating future debt problems.

-- An essential initiative in this endeavor is the joint Bank-IMF Debt Sustainability Framework (DSF), which allows creditors to tailor their financing in a way that anticipates future risks, and helps clients balance the need for funds with the ability to repay their debts.
+- An essential initiative in this endeavor is the joint Bank-International Monetary Fund (IMF) Debt Sustainability Framework (DSF), which allows creditors to tailor their financing in a way that anticipates future risks, and helps clients balance the need for funds with the ability to repay their debts.

-- A second initiative is the Joint Bank-IMF Debt Management Facility (DMF).
-Now in its second phase of funding (DMFII), this joint WBG-IMF multi-donor trust fund supports work that strengthens debt management capacity and institutions in developing countries to reduce their vulnerability to shocks and safeguard debt sustainability.
+- A second initiative is the joint Bank-IMF Debt Management Facility (DMF).
+Now in its second phase of funding (DMFII), this multi-donor trust fund supports work that strengthens debt management capacity and institutions in developing countries to reduce their vulnerability to shocks and safeguard debt sustainability.

 In 2006, recognizing that countries that had graduated from HIPC were struggling to make progress towards the UN Millennium Development Goals (MDGs), a second phase of debt relief was launched to help meet these goals.
 It is the Multilateral Debt Relief Initiative (MDRI), which offers full debt relief for eligible debt held by low-income countries that have completed the HIPC process.

 Another initiative is the Debt Reduction Facility (DRF), which focuses on assistance to countries in the buy-back of commercial debt.
-The WBG also helps low-income countries reduce their external commercial debt burden through the DRF, administered by the International Development Association (IDA), the WBG’s fund for the poorest countries.
-The DRF provides grants to HIPC countries to develop comprehensive external commercial debt-reduction strategies, and buy back eligible public, and publicly guaranteed external commercial debt claims at deep discounts.
-Since its establishment in 1989, the Debt Reduction Facility has helped IDA-only countries to reduce their external commercial debt considerably as part of a comprehensive debt resolution program.
+Since its establishment in 1989, the DRF has helped IDA-only countries - the World Bank’s fund for the poorest - to reduce their external commercial debt considerably as part of a comprehensive debt resolution program.

 Debt Sustainability and Debt Management